Protest a License

 - Mixed Beverage Permit (MB)

 - Wine and Malt Beverage Retailer's On-Premise Permit (BG)

 The public can also protest the issuing of a permit if a sexually oriented business will be operated on the premises, as follows:

-- Renewal application for permits (existing location): Mixed Beverage (MB), Private Club Registration (N) or Wine and Beer Retailer’s (BG) if a petition requesting a hearing is presented to TABC.
+- Renewal application for permits (existing location): Mixed Beverage (MB), Private Club Registration (N) or Wine and Malt Beverage Retailer’s (BG) if a petition requesting a hearing is presented to TABC.
 The petition must be signed by 50% of the residents who live within 300 feet of the premises’ property line.